 Caesars Palace is at 3570 Las Vegas Blvd.
 S. (just n. of Flamingo Rd.).
 This Roman-themed resort, opened in 1966, is perhaps the epitome of over-the-top opulence meets preposterous Vegas cheese.
 You'd sooner find your way out of Rome's catacombs—sans flashlight—than you would this massive property, with its never-ending casino and shopping labyrinth.
 A 20-foot statue of the toga-clad ruler himself, presumably hailing a cab, stands at the Italian cypress-lined driveway leading to the main entrance.

 Inside, the front-of-house gaming tables occupy a domed rotunda lined with sparkling gold lights.
 Beyond lies a realm marked by giant Roman statues and bas-reliefs, Corinthian columns, colonnades and a cocktail lounge housed in a replica of Cleopatra's Nile River barge.
 It's all fantastically tacky, a reminder of the good old days before the Emperors of Good Taste took over Vegas.

-The huge race and sports book is next to the 4,300-seat Colosseum theater, where resident headliner Celine Dion is under contract until 2019, and Mariah Carey has shows scheduled through mid-September 2016.
+The huge race and sports book is next to the 4,300-seat Colosseum theater, where resident headliner Celine Dion is under contract until 2019.
 Out back is the Garden of the Gods Pool Oasis (open to non-hotel guests for a $20 per person cover charge), an impressive 5-acre spread of Greco-Roman themed swimming pools complete with private cabanas, cocktail bars and swim-up blackjack tables.
 Spend your winnings next door at the Forum Shops.